 Thessaloniki has always been inseparable from military history.
 The city’s name actually owes its meaning to a victorious battle of Philip II of Macedon on the plains of Thessaly.
 Moreover, Thessaloniki’s most characteristic monuments confirm the timelessness of this connection: the so-called Kamara or Arch of Galerius, which chronicles the Roman emperor’s military campaign against the Persians, or the church of the city’s patron Saint Demetrios, who is believed to have been a soldier, the battered Byzantine walls and the Ottoman White Tower which is topped by a war-trophy, the mast from the Ottoman ironclad, “Feth-i Bülend”, which was sunk in the gulf of Thermaikos in 1912 by the T-11 torpedo-boat of Nikolaos Votsis.

-2. The history of the building (after 1912) – Commanding Officers of the III Army Corps
+2. Commanding Officers of the C' Army Corps

 In 1912, amidst the First Balkan War, the Greek army entered triumphantly in Thessaloniki and with the end of the war, the city was annexed to the Greek state.
 The building immediately passed into the jurisdiction of the Greek Army.
-On each side we see pictures of the camp’s Commanding Officers hanging on the walls.
-Some of them have been closely linked with critical moments in Modern Greek history:
+Some of the Commanding Officers have been closely linked with critical moments in Modern Greek history:

 Epaminondas Zymbrakakis (1863-1922) was one of the main inspirers and instigators of the Goudi Coup (1909).
 He also actively participated alongside Eleftherios Venizelos, in the National Defence Movement during the period known as the National Schism (1916).
 It is during this period that Venizelos’ Provisional Government of National Defence used this building as its headquarters.

-Alexandros Othonaios (1879-1970), who also participated in the Goudi Coup and in major combat operations of the Greek Army in the early decades of the 20th century.
+Alexandros Othonaios (1879-1970), participated in the Goudi Coup and in major combat operations of the Greek Army in the early decades of the 20th century.
 He was a staunch Venizelist and was removed from the army after the defeat of Venizelos in the elections of 1920.
 He was recalled after the destruction in Asia Minor and actively participated in the Military Coup led by Plastiras and Gonatas (September 1922).
 He presided over the court martial known as the “Trial of the Six” which sentenced prime-minister Demetrios Gounaris and five more members of his government to death on the grounds of high-treason, as they were held responsible for the defeat.
-In 1923 he was Commanding Officer of the II and III Army Corps.
-He was also Prime-Minister of Greece for four days following the Coup led by Plastiras (March 6, 1933).
+In 1923 he was Commanding Officer of the B' and C' Army Corps.
+He was also Prime Minister of Greece for four days following the Coup led by Plastiras (March 6 1933).

 Alexandros Papagos (1883-1955) was a highly influential figure in modern Greek history.
-He was appointed Commanding Officer of the III Army Corps in 1935.
+He was appointed Commanding Officer of the C' Army Corps in 1935.
 His active participation in the Balkan Wars, particularly during the battle of Bizani and his resistance during the German Occupation, which resulted in his arrest and placement in a concentration camp, are indicative of his unabated action in favour of his country.
-He was a commander during the Greek-Italian war (1940-1941) and between 1949 and 1951, after which he became Prime-Minister of Greece (1952-1955).
+He was the Commander during the Greek-Italian war (1940-1941) and between 1949 and 1951, after which he became Prime Minister of Greece (1952-1955).